 Your care at Cornell Health is confidential.
 Health care records are completely separate from all other university records.
 Your information cannot be shared with anyone without your written permission, except if required by law or if necessary to protect you or others from a threat to health or safety.
 (Learn more by visiting our Confidentiality & Patient Rights page.)

-Can Cornell Health provide me with gender-affirming hormone treatment?
+Can Cornell Health provide me with gender-affirming hormone therapy?

 How much does gender-affirming care cost at Cornell Health?